utdata/rwd-food-desert/README.md

 `conda create -n data csvkit`

 The creates an env called **data**.
+You only have to do this once on your computer.
+(After that, you just use `conda activate data` to load the env.)

 ## Preparing the project

-- Create a folder for the project
+- Create a folder for the project.
 - Create two folders inside called **data-raw** and **data-processed**.
 This is so we won't overwrite the original data.
 Just good practice.
+- Put your downloaded Excel file into the **data-raw** folder.

-This is some benefit to doing the rest of this from inside VS Code with it's integrated Terminal.
+There is some benefit to doing the rest of this from inside VS Code with its integrated Terminal.
 That way you can see the files created and inspect them.

 - Open the project folder.
-- use `cd` to go inside the **data-processed** folder
+- Use `cd` to go inside the **data-processed** folder
 - Do `conda activate data` to launch the python env.

 ## Using csvkit to convert, filter, select